sanitswain/java8tips/advcollectors.rst

 Just like `toCollection` method we saw in the begining, this method also facilitates to pass a map factory to decide the group container type.
 The default map object type is ``Hashmap`` so you can use this method if some other map type required.

-.. seealso:: All these grouping collectors doesn't no guarantee on the thread-safety of the Map returned, so check ``Collectors.groupingByConcurrent`` methods for thread-safety operations.
+.. seealso:: All these grouping collectors doesn't guarantee on the thread-safety of the Map returned, so check ``Collectors.groupingByConcurrent`` methods for thread-safety operations.
+It internally uses ConcurrentMap implementation to deal with thread safety.

 Partitioning elements
 ---------------------
 Partitioning a special type of grouping but it will always contain two groups: FALSE and TRUE.
-It returns a Collector which partitions the input elements according to a Predicate supplied, and organizes them into a Map<Boolean, List<T>>.
+It returns a Collector which partitions the input elements according to a given Predicate and organizes them into a Map<Boolean, List<T>>.
 Following example shows partitioning deals to USD and no USD deals.

 .. code:: java